Adscore/client-libs/README.md

 # client-libs-php
-Various PHP client libraries for Adscore
+Various PHP client libraries for Adscore.

+This is the simplified implementation.
+Integrators are encouraged to use https://github.com/adscore/php-common instead.

 ## Node.js library